offray/Dataviz/readme.md

 ### API documentation

-Dataviz, like Grafoscopio, inhabits the Phaor full live coding environment, and we follow the custom of making the API documentation available inside a dynamic environment, instead in some static web page.
+Dataviz, like Grafoscopio, inhabits the Pharo full live coding environment, and we follow the custom of making the API documentation available inside a dynamic environment, instead in some static web page.